-Economics at UTS is a dynamic research group that is committed to the pursuit of excellence in research.
-Our mission is to create an internationally significant program of research and graduate education in microeconomics and public policy.
+Economics at UTS is a dynamic research group that is committed to the pursuit of excellence in research, teaching and learning, and engagement with the public and private sectors.
+Our mission is to create an internationally significant program of research and graduate education in Microeconomics and Public Policy.

 Even with its relatively short history, the group has won recognition for its outstanding research.
-In the 2012 Excellence in Research for Australia (ERA) evaluation undertaken by the Australian Research Council, UTS was the only university in NSW, and one of only four in Australia, to be awarded the top rating of 5 out of 5 – well above world standard – in Economics overall and in Econometrics specifically.
+In the 2012 Excellence in Research for Australia (ERA) evaluation undertaken by the Australian Research Council, UTS was the only university in NSW, and one of only four in Australia, to be awarded the top rating of 5 out of 5 – well above world standard – for the general submission in Economics, as well as in the categories of Economic Theory and Econometrics.
 UTS was the only Australian university to secure a top rating for Applied Economics.
 This success was repeated in the latest 2015 Excellence in Research for Australia (ERA) evaluation where we scored the highest ranking of 5 making our department one of the best economics departments in Australia.

 Economics at UTS is also highly ranked internationally.
 It was rated No.1 in Australia in the Thomson Reuters measure of research impact in Economics and Business over a four-year period.
-In 2018 UTS was ranked in the top 200 universities worldwide in Economics in the Academic Ranking of World Universities.
+In 2019, UTS was ranked in the top 150 Universities worldwide in Economics in the Academic Ranking of World Universities.

 Our research has been funded by the Australian Research Council, the National Health and Medical Research Council, the European Research Council, the US National Science Foundation, and the US National Institutes of Health.
 PhD and Postdoctoral Fellows advised by academic faculty of the Economics group occupy positions of leadership in major academic and research centres worldwide.

-The UTS Behavioural Laboratory offers state-of-the-art equipment and technologies to support researchers to test theoretical models and to provide practitioners with policy recommendations that have been thoroughly tested in controlled experiements.
+The UTS Behavioural Laboratory offers state-of-the-art equipment and technologies to support researchers to test theoretical models and to provide practitioners with policy recommendations that have been thoroughly tested in controlled experiments.